17 Things to Know Before Renting a Car in Milan Italy

 Some options are just better when it comes to picking which car to rent.
 Here are the factors you should consider when making your decision.

-👉🏽 Transmission type: If you’re used to sticking shift, the good news, is manual cars are actually cheaper to rent.
+👉🏽 Transmission type: If you’re used to a stick shift, the good news is that manual cars are actually cheaper to rent.

 On the other hand, if you’re not comfortable with a manual transmission, opt for an automatic car.